milanmelnykov/orakuru-aws/README.md

-# Terraform code for provisioning orakuru infrastructure on AWS.
-Maintain your inftrsusctrucre in a code!
+# Terraform code for provisioning Orakuru infrastructure on AWS.
+Maintain it in a code!

 There are 3 modules atm and they are covering 3 things:
  * Network